hxzhu9819/homepage/_posts/2020-10-30-Malloclab-Reflections.md

 ```
 You can see that if all invariants are followed, headers are always at one word before double aligned place, and footer is always at double aligned place.
 ```
-The only possible stuff in a double alinged double word:
+The only possible stuff in a double aligned double word:

    |<- double aligned place 0x...0
    -----------